Activity At 2nd North Korean Missile Site Indicates Possible Launch Preparations

 Commercial satellite imagery of a facility near Pyongyang suggests that North Korea is preparing to launch a missile or space rocket in the near future.

 The images are of a site known as Sanumdong — a facility where North Korea has assembled some of its intercontinental ballistic missiles (ICBMs) and satellite-launching rockets.
 The images taken Feb.
 22 by DigitalGlobe and shared exclusively with NPR show cars and trucks parked near the facility.
-Railcars sit in a nearby railyard, where two cranes are also erected.
+Rail cars sit in a nearby rail yard, where two cranes are also erected.

 "When you put that all that together, that's really what it looks like when the North Koreans are in the process of building a rocket," says Jeffrey Lewis, director of the East Asia Nonproliferation Project at the Middlebury Institute of International Studies at Monterey, who has studied the images.